martiaco02/martiaco02/README.md

 # Hello, I'm Martina! 😊

 I'm interested in anything that's related to informatics and coding!
-I'm currently a student of the Master's Degree in Computer Engineering at University of Pisa, Italy.
+I'm currently studying for the Master's Degree in Computer Engineering at the University of Pisa, Italy (@unipisa).

 ## Education 🎓

 * Bachelor's Degree in **Computer Engineering** (*University of Pisa*, 2025).
-* Student of the Master's Degree in **Computer Engineering** (*University of Pisa*, 2025 - ).
+* Master's student in **Computer Engineering** (*University of Pisa*, 2025 - ).

 ## Tech Stack & Tools 🛠️